webplatform/ops/vagrant-workbench/README.md

 # Vagrant Workbench

-This directory contains scripts to work on salt states from a [Vagrant][vagrant-site] VM.
+This directory contains scripts to work in a [Vagrant][vagrant-site] VM and replicate the same environment we have in production on the [salt master][the-salt-master].

-In other words, you can use this to have a local Vagrant VM with anything you need to compile a container, or work on salt states that are pulled from `gitfs` in production.

-While its useful to work on a separate environment such as one we could deploy as `webplatformstaging.org`, working locally with the exact configuration is better.
+It should allow you to completely recreate a cluster like we run on www.webplatform.org and allow you to work on scripts, and commit changes, so that you can work without impacting production.

+While its also possible to work from production in folders such as `/srv/salt/`, `/srv/pillar/` and `/srv/private/`, some other configuration files can't be edited at all.

+Those we can't edit are the ones managed by through [Salt's `gitfs` subsystem][gitfs-walkthrough] which allows us to clone and sync configuration automatically.

+This workspace therefore allows us to have every depenency pulled as simple git clones so we can work on them locally and push them upstream.

 ## Use

-The `Vagrantfile` of this folder creates a Vagrant VM called `salt-workbench`, but in order to use it as a fully fledged salt master you’ll have to launch manually the [salt-master init script][salt-master-init].
+The `Vagrantfile` of this folder creates a Vagrant VM called `salt`, but a simple `vagrant up` will not make it a fully fledged salt master.
+The Vagrantfile provides a basic VM from which we can run the same scripts we use in production to create [our *salt master*][the-salt-master].

+For this, you’ll have to launch manually the [salt-master init script][salt-master-init].

 The reason of this is that this workbench provides scripts to have Vagrant VMs, while keeping the same steps we do in production once we have VMs to work with.

-Let’s start things up now.
+### Vagrant plugins

-Assuming you already have [Vagrant installed][vagrant-site] installed on your local machine, you’ll need a few plugins.
+Assuming you already have [Vagrant installed][vagrant-site] installed on your local machine, you can use the following plugins.

-Namely;

     vagrant plugin install vagrant-salt
     vagrant plugin install vagrant-vbguest
     vagrant plugin install vagrant-cachier

-**NOTE** Only `vagrant-salt` plugin is mandatory.
+Note that only `vagrant-salt` plugin is mandatory.
 Others helps to speed things up.

+### Before firing up Vagrant

+Make sure your have your public and private keys copied into the `.ssh/` folder, and make sure they are accessible as `.ssh/id_rsa` and `.ssh/id_rsa.pub`.

+Notice that the files MUST be found exacly with this name because other scripts will expect them and you'll get errors.

+*Tip*, the `.ssh/` is in `.gitignore` so that you can keep a copy without worries of commiting them by mistake.

+### Starting things up

 Launch the VM;

     vagrant up

 Notice that the Vagrantfile doesn’t call `highstate` automatically.

-That’s because we want to rebuild VMs as quickly as possible and building a salt master takes some time.
+That’s because we want to rebuild VMs as quickly as possible and building a salt master takes some time and has many intricate steps.

-The other reason is that its also ideal to have a simple VM that has the same toolchain we have in production.
+The other reason is that we'll use the same script (i.e. [what's in sibling salt-master/ folder][salt-master-init]) that we use in production.

 Once the VM is booted, get in, and launch the initialization process.

 From your host, use Vagrant to get into the VM;

     vagrant ssh

+Make sure the salt accepted itself;

+    sudo salt-key

+You should see salt in "Accepted Keys" list, otherwise;

     sudo salt-key -y -A

+### First `highstate`

+The first `state.highstate` should run from the basic states in `salt/states/workbench/` which basically set the workbench by cloning all repositories for us.

     sudo salt-call state.highstate

-Its basically adding a few helper utilities for the workbench (see blow) and it’ll clone the salt-formulas we use in production (see [workbench clones][workbench-clones]).
+If you already ran a full state and destroyed a Vagrant VM, you can skip directly to the next step at [Work on salt states](#Work on salt states)

+**TIP** Once the first bootup is over, you should have a file in `/vagrant/.ip` with an IP address.
+  This is the file the other VMs in `[../vagrant-minions/][vagrant-minions-dir]` will read from.

 If you see one failure, don’t worry, its because the workspace state expects basesystem to be applied and it isn’t. yet.